 Maria Myasnikova (b.
 1997) is a Russian born artist who lives and works in Milan.
 She received a diploma in Fine Art at Pokrov Art School in Moscow in 2011, and in 2015 began her studies at City and Guilds of London Art School, where she has received a BA in Fine Art in 2018.
 Maria works in mixed media, creating three-dimensional artworks which focus on geometrical abstraction and colour perception.
-Her artwork is included in private collections in Italy, Russia, UK and USA.
+Her artwork is included in private collections in Holland, Italy, Russia, UK and USA.

 My artwork revolves around the exploration of colour and geometric form.
 My Abstract Sculptural Assemblages are formal constructions made with easily obtained materials, adhering loosely to a set of self-imposed rules which limit the palette and dictate the arrangement and relational harmony of their elements.

 The works often reference the principles of Modernism- in particular, Malevich’s notion of pure perception and Josef Albers belief in colour being primary to the works’ form as well as his principles of colour interaction.
 I mostly work in square format, it reinforces the “painting” effect due to its formal demands and its elegance.
 Each composition contains three colours- the colour of the background and the two colours used on the details; all three complement each other.
 The first element I put into each Assemblage is a vertical – in order to emphasize the combative presence.
 Strong verticals simultaneously challenges the boundaries of the frame as they emerge, creating a sense of movement and splitting the surface into additional forms.
 I use a variety of materials, often incorporating found objects (made from wood, plastic, metal, polyester, perspex, etc.) exploring their physical possibilities and examining the formal contrasts they create (i.e. hard-edged vs soft-edged, matt vs shiny, transparent vs opaque).